microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-01.md

 ## Success Criteria

 * Validate you was able to successfully create your Ubuntu Linux Virtual Machine
-* COnfirm you can access through SSH
+* Confirm you can access through SSH

 ## Learning Resources